io_uring from Userland

 return err;

 Hand back the CQE pointer and how many completions were available.
-If cqe is non-NULL, a real completion was found and the caller can read cqe->res for the result of the operation.
-If NULL, nothing was ready and the caller needs to go to sleep via a syscall.
+If cqe is not NULL, a real completion was found and the caller can read cqe->res for the result of the operation.

 sqe->user_data = 42;